The Bankrate promise

 How 18-year-old-drivers can save money on car insurance

 There are a variety of ways that young drivers may be able to save money on car insurance.
 Most involve taking advantage of the best car insurance discounts available, but there are a few other strategies.

 Good student discount

-Teens with good grades are statistically less likely to speed or drive recklessly.
+Teens enrolled in high school or college with good grades are statistically less likely to speed or drive recklessly.
 For this reason, many insurance providers reward good grades with a discount.
 You will likely only be eligible for this discount if you are a full-time student, and you will probably need to provide a copy of your most recent grade card to prove that your grades qualify.
-Every insurance company will have its own regulations, but many providers require you to be below the age of 25 and maintain a GPA of at least 3.0.
+Every insurance company will have its own underwriting regulations, but many providers require you to be below the age of 25 and maintain a GPA of at least 3.0.

 Distant student discount

-If you plan to go to college without taking a vehicle, you might qualify for a “distance student” discount.
+If you plan to go to college without taking a vehicle, you might qualify for a “distant student” discount.
 However, this option is typically only available if you are insured on your parents’ policy.
 Usually, you will still be covered to drive when you are home on breaks, but you may want to check with your company to determine its specific rules.

 Usage-based car insurance and telematics discounts

-Many companies are offering discount programs that track your driving habits and award you a personalized discount.
+Many companies offer discount programs that track your driving habits via a mobile app or telematics device, and award you a personalized discount.
 Usage-based programs, like Nationwide’s SmartMiles, track your mileage and allow you to pay based on the number of miles you drive, because being on the road less means you are at a lower risk of getting into an accident.
-Other telematics discounts, like Progressive’s Snapshot, track your habits behind the wheel as well as your mileage, like your speed, hard brakes and rapid accelerations, to award discounts based on your performance.
+Other telematics discounts, like Progressive’s Snapshot, track your habits behind the wheel as well as your mileage, speed, hard braking and rapid accelerations, to award discounts based on your driving performance.

 Opt for a higher deductible